Giuseppe Fornito

-Giuseppe Fornito (born 6 September 1994) is an Italian footballer who plays as a central midfielder for club Cavese.
+Giuseppe Fornito (born 6 September 1994) is an Italian professional footballer who plays as a central midfielder for Serie D club Palmese.

 Club career

 Napoli

 Coming from the youth ranks of Napoli, he was called to the first team for a match in the Europa League against PSV Eindhoven on December 6, 2012.

 Pescara

 In July 2013 Giuseppe Fornito went on loan to Pescara becoming the second Napoli player in two years to play for the club on loan after the success of Lorenzo Insigne while he was playing there on a loan spell.

 Catania

 On 31 August 2017, he joined Catania outright and was given the number 18 shirt.

 Rende

 On 7 January 2020 he signed with Rende.

 Serie D

 On 17 September 2020 he moved to Savoia.

 Virtus Francavilla

 On 18 July 2023, Fornito joined Virtus Francavilla.
 On 1 February 2024, Fornito was loaned by Pro Sesto.

 Cavese

 On 14 July 2024, Fornito signed with Cavese.